 Con Rong Chau Tien is the phrase that refers to “Children of the Dragon and the Fairy.”
-Unlike western countries, the people of the land of Vietnam call themselves the Cong Rong Chau Tien, indicating their ancestral birth from the spirits of the foremother dragon and magician forefather.
+Unlike Western countries, the people of the land of Vietnam call themselves the Cong Rong Chau Tien, indicating their ancestral birth from the spirits of the foremother dragon and magician forefather.
 They further led the legend of the Lac Long Quan and Au Co.

 Legend tells that once upon a time, long ago, there existed a magician king in the land of the Linh Nam in ancient Vietnam called Kinh Duong Vuong.
 It is believed that he could walk on water and terra firma.
-And one fine day, he decided to take a pleasure trip on a lake when he was delighted by the accidental meeting with the daughter of the Long Vuong, the Dragon King of the sea, Long Nu.
+One fine day, he decided to take a pleasure trip on a lake when he was delighted by the accidental meeting with the daughter of Long Vuong, the Dragon King of the sea, Long Nu.

 After their mesmerizing interaction, the magician king married Long Nu and gave birth to their Herculean son, Lac Long Quan.
 He later mounted the throne and became the King Dragon of ancient Vietnam, Lac Viet.

 The Son Of The Mother Dragon And Magician Father